samky987/spring-boot-rest-api-interview/README.md

--Each module of the application handles specific responsibility to apply the Single Responsibility Principle.
+-Each module of the application handles specific responsibility to apply the Single Responsibility Principle, and Seperation of Concerns.

 -In the controller package is where all the rest endpoints are located.